daochenzha/2048/README.md

 # 2048 game on FPGA
 ## Intro

 This VHDL script implements a 2048 game on a FPGA development board.
 I design it when conducting EDA course projects.
 Just for fun!
-See photos at the end of the file.
+See the photo at the end of the file.

 ## Required hardware/software